lvzon/sustainsubstance/content/energy/energy-intro.md

 #### The kWh and other animals

 Two centuries ago, in 1800, the average human used just over 16 kWh per day.
 A century ago this had increased to just over 24 kWh per day.
 Today, the average person uses around 60 kWh per day.
 Before we continue, what is this kWh-thing exactly?
-Well, the technical description would be this: If we take a device that draws 1000 Watts of power (1 kiloWatt), say a decent toaster, 1 kiloWatt-hour (kWh or kW·h) is the amount of *energy* that it will consume in one hour.
+Well, the technical description would be this: If we take a device that draws 1000 Watts of power (1 kiloWatt), say a decent toaster, 1 kiloWatt-hour (kW·h or kWh) is the amount of *energy* that it will consume in one hour.
 So kWh is a measure of energy, and a fair amount of energy at that.
 For people who like standard units: 1 kWh is qual to 3.6 MJ (megaJoules).
 Let's look at a few examples.

-**TODO:** Make a figure which shows what you can do with 1 kWh, how much energy is in some other fuels, how much is used for some common activities (driving a car, powering a house, average daily use).
+**TODO:** Make a figure which shows what a kWh is, what you can do with 1 kWh, how much energy is in some other fuels, how much is used for some common activities (driving a car, powering a house, average daily use).

 1 kWh of energy will keep my small 2000 W electrical space heater running for half an hour.
 It will keep an old-fashioned 40 W lightbulb burning for roughly 24 hours, and it's enough energy to boil a bucket of water.[^waterboiling] However, an average (gasoline) car will only drive around 1 to 1.5 km on 1 kWh of energy.[^carenergy] Being derived from crude oil, a litre of gasoline contains almost 9 kWh of energy (or 33 kWh per gallon).
 And a cubic metre of natural gas contains around 11 kWh (or 0.3 kWh per cubic foot).[^energycontent]
 Worldwide, an average electrified household uses around 10 kWh of *electricity* per day inside their home, although in Australia and France it's almost double this amount, and in the US and Canada it's easily three time this figure.[^electricityuse]